Other / mixed grade configuration · Shreveport, LA

 What is the racial and ethnic makeup of Academic Recovery Ombudsman?

-The largest demographic group at Academic Recovery Ombudsman is African American at 84.5%.
-The school serves a diverse student body in Shreveport, LA.
+The largest demographic group at Academic Recovery Ombudsman is African American at 84.5% of enrollment, in Shreveport, LA.

 What is the Resource Investment Index for Academic Recovery Ombudsman?

-Academic Recovery Ombudsman has a Resource Investment Index of 10/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Academic Recovery Ombudsman has a Resource Investment Index of 10/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page